khangtrinh1304/docker-challenge-template/README.md

 7. My initial docker-compose up --build run produced errors.
 After realizing there were conflicts, I stopped the previous server running before restarting this command in Docker Desktop.
 8. After much effort and struggle, I finally managed to correct the code.
 First I used docker-compose down before rebuilding with docker-compose up --build.
 Finally I received notification that my server was now operating on port 3000.
 9. After my challenge had been successfully completed, I opened my browser and entered localhost:3000/api/books into it to see if my challenge had succeeded and screenshot terminal and result.

+# Conclusion and Summary
+This challenge is really useful for me.
+I learned a lot through this challenge.
+It helps me understand more about this Docker software and will be an important tool for me